Idol (franchise): Hall of Idols (2011–present)

 In 2011, a new version of the Idol intro was created once again by Aerodrome Pictures in Los Angeles which first appeared on the Season 10 premiere of American Idol.
 The intro starts with a stage being spotted under a spotlight from the sky.
 Then, a stylized bridge leading towards a screen is shown.
 Winners of Idol, as well as notable alumni from past seasons are shown on the screen.
 The camera turns to a pyramid-like shape blooming and a CGI figure appears.
-Depending on the figure's gender in the intro, the figure would yield a different action in front of the American Idol logo and the huge "IDOL" word string (in "American Idol" and "Indonesian Idol" (not shown anymore since Season 9) but not in "Arab Idol"): the male figure raises his hand in victory and strikes a pose while the female figure raises her arms in victory before bowing down.
-Sometimes, a female figure will appear.
+Depending on the figure's gender in the intro, the figure would yield a different action in front of the American Idol logo and the huge "IDOL" word string (in American Idol and Indonesian Idol (not shown anymore since Season 9)).
+Indonesian Idol is one of the remaining Idol franchise that stil use this opening sequence.
+The male figure raises his hand in victory and strikes a pose while the female figure raises her arms in victory before bowing down.
+American Idol switched between the male and female CGI figures.
+While most franchises that used this intro always had the male figure.
+However, Arab Idol, Kurd Idol and Iraq Idol always used the female figure.
+Vietnam Idol started using the Hall of Idols intro in Season 5, the old logo was replaced by a new one titled "Thần tượng Âm nhạc Việt Nam".